springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially supports</td>
 <td>
-SpringerLink presents multimedia content through the third party MovingImage platform, or by providing links to download video files in various formats.
+SpringerLink offers multimedia content through the third party MovingImage platform, or as downloadable video files in various formats.
 <br><br>
 Captions and/or transcripts maybe be provided for some pre-recorded content in journals, books, series, protocols, reference works or proceedings, but we currently have no method of confirming the inclusion - or not - of transcripts or captions.
 <br><br>
-"Springer Nature Video" learning content published at link.springer.com/video uses the third party MovingImage platform, and is provided alongside both captions and transcripts.
+"Springer Nature Video" learning content published at link.springer.com/video uses the third party MovingImage platform.
+Both captions and transcripts are available.
 </td>
 </tr>
 <tr id="audio-description-or-media-alternative-prerecorded" valign="top">